ankushlakhani3/social-Calendar/README.md

        php artisan key:generate

-5. now you can start using it.
+5. Now add the port you want run this site on (default=8000).

-       php artisan serve
+       php artisan serve --port=3050